On the Rate of Asymptotic Regularity of Iterative Methods for Nonexpansive Mappings in CAT(0) Spaces and Hyperbolic Optimization: Main result

 \section{Main result}

 This section outlines our main research contributions.
 We first extend the classical analysis of Cominetti~\cite{cominetti2014} on the asymptotic regularity rate of the Krasnosel'ski\u{\i}--Mann (KM) iteration to the nonlinear setting of complete $CAT(0)$ spaces, establishing the same convergence rate as in Banach spaces (see Subsection~\ref{CONTRIBUTION1_ip}).

 We then consider the viscosity iteration, and by adapting the argument of Sabach et al.~\cite{sabach2017first}, we derive an asymptotic regularity bound in $CAT(0)$ spaces.
-As a special case, this result also covers the Halpern iteration, thereby extending to the nonlinear framework estimates that were previously known only in Banach and Hilbert spaces.
-While the general argument for the KM scheme requires the space $(X,d)$ to be complete, uniquely geodesic, and to satisfy the convexity condition (CC) for the metric $d$, we will assume $X$ to be a complete $CAT(0)$ space.
+As a special case, this result also covers the Halpern iteration, thus recovering in the nonlinear framework, via a proof adapted from the linear setting, estimates already known in the literature.

+While the general argument for the KM scheme requires the space $(X,d)$ to be complete, uniquely geodesic, and to satisfy the convexity condition \eqref{ConvCond} for the metric $d$, we will assume $X$ to be a complete $CAT(0)$ space.
 This choice reflects the central role that Hadamard spaces play in the convergence analysis of fixed-point iterations in the literature.
-Recall that every $CAT(0)$ space is uniquely geodesic and satisfies the convexity condition (see~\cite[Lemma~2.4]{dhompongsa2008convergence}).
+Recall that every $CAT(0)$ space is uniquely geodesic and satisfies the convexity condition (CC) (see~\cite[Lemma~2.4]{dhompongsa2008convergence}).